 Eligibility To Be Nominated:

-Voting is held at a joint meeting of all former Scholars on Campus and PDAC.
+•Voting is held at a joint meeting of all former Scholars on Campus and PDAC.
 All members of PDAC and the Scholar and Campus Committee are eligible to vote.
-This meeting is scheduled on or about Tuesday, March 19, 2019.
+This meeting is scheduled on Tuesday, March 17, 2020.
 The successful candidate must have at least 50% of the votes cast.
 If no candidate receives 50% of the votes then the PDAC may vote to eliminate the candidate(s) with the fewest votes and vote for the remaining candidate(s).
 A decision to revote would require the support of 50% or more of PDAC members.
 Voting may be conducted via email.
 Nominees are notified of the outcome.

 Scholar on Campus typically serves as the keynote speaker.